Egyptology: Modern Egyptology

 Egyptology's modern history begins with the invasion of Egypt by Napoleon Bonaparte in the late 18th century.
 The Rosetta Stone was discovered in 1799.
 The study of many aspects of ancient Egypt became more scientifically oriented with the publication of Mémoires sur l'Égypte in 1800 and the more comprehensive Description de l'Egypte between 1809 and 1829.
 These recorded Egyptian flora, fauna, and history—making numerous ancient Egyptian source materials available to Europeans for the first time.
 The British captured Egypt from the French and gained the Rosetta Stone in 1801, the Greek script of which was translated by 1803.
-In 1822, the respective Egyptian hieroglyphs were transliterated by Jean-François Champollion, marking the beginning of modern Egyptology.
+In 1822, the corresponding Egyptian hieroglyphs were deciphered by Jean-François Champollion, marking the beginning of modern Egyptology.
 With increasing knowledge of Egyptian writing, the study of ancient Egypt was able to proceed with greater academic rigour.
 Champollion, Thomas Young and Ippolito Rosellini were some of the first Egyptologists of wide acclaim.
 The German Karl Richard Lepsius was an early participant in the investigations of Egypt—mapping, excavating and recording several sites.

 English Egyptologist Flinders Petrie (1853–1942) introduced archaeological techniques of field preservation, recording, and excavation to the field.
 Many highly educated amateurs also travelled to Egypt, including women such as Harriet Martineau and Florence Nightingale.
 Both of these left accounts of their travels, which revealed learned familiarity with all of the latest European Egyptology.
 Howard Carter's 1922 discovery of the tomb of 18th Dynasty King Tutankhamun brought a greater understanding of Egyptian relics and wide acclaim to the field.

 In the modern era, the Ministry of State for Antiquities controls excavation permits for Egyptologists to conduct their work.
 The field can now use geophysical methods and other applications of modern sensing techniques.